eu-cdse/documentation/APIs/openEO/credit_usage.md

 As shown above, this will usually incur a cost of only a few cents.
 In the worst case, it might cost a few euros, but this would also indicate that the job takes multiple hours to run.

 Once an initial cost for a small area is established, it is possible to extrapolate to a larger area.
 If simple linear extrapolation shows that a larger job is affordable, proceed with a job on larger areas, like 50ha or up to 100x100km.
 This will show how the job scales and the associated cost.
-If at any point the cost appears unreasonable, do not hesitate to reach out on our [forum](https://forum.dataspace.copernicus.eu/) or [helpdesk](https://helpcenter.dataspace.copernicus.eu/hc/en-gb)!
+If at any point the cost appears unreasonable, do not hesitate to reach out on our [forum](https://forum.dataspace.copernicus.eu/) or [help desk](https://helpcenter.dataspace.copernicus.eu/hc/en-gb)!

 For more comprehensive guidelines on large-scale processing, please refer to our documentation [here](./large_scale_processing.qmd).